cgibsonmm/finding-solutions/README.md

 #### Other Tips:

-* Check out the **Video** tab to dive deeper into the material
+* Check out the **Video** section or tab for more visual content on the topic
 * When searching to resolve errors, take out out specific line number details and focus on the key words of the error as well as adding the language, framework or topic

 #### Sample Error search

-**While working on your javascript project you encounter this error in your console**
+**While working on your javascript project, you encounter this error in your console:**

 ```
 Uncaught TypeError: Cannot read property 'value' of undefined
 ```

-Copy and paste the error to search for solutions
+* Copy and paste the error to search for solutions.

 [`Uncaught TypeError: Cannot read property 'value' of undefined`](https://www.google.com/search?q=Uncaught+TypeError%3A+Cannot+read+property+%27value%27+of+undefined&oq=Uncaught+TypeError%3A+Cannot+read+property+%27value%27+of+undefined)

-Refine your search with the tips described in this readme
+* Refine your search with the tips described in this lesson.

 [`error cannot read property of undefined js`](https://www.google.com/search?q=error+cannot+read+property+of+undefined+js&oq=error+cannot+read+property+of+undefined+js)